tytydraco/yessleep/out/Im_performing_an_autopsy_on_a_pregnant_woman_and_things_keep_getting_stranger_PART_2.md

 On another forum, we'd found ways to cleanse the influence of cults over your life.
 We drenched everything in holy water, put on Gregorian chants and went to various churches in the span of three days.
 Now, things seemed to go back to normal.
 At least, in my case.

-Tom, on the other hand, texted me last night to tell me that he keeps hearing a baby cry [outside. ](https://www.reddit.com/user/EmmaWatsonButDumber/submitted/?sort=hot)
+Tom, on the other hand remained curious.
+He texted me one night to tell me that he keeps hearing a baby cry outside, and I haven't heard from him since.